 Ans: Yes, portfolio managers are responsible for managing the administrative and operating costs of a mutual fund scheme.
 Their investment decisions are highly dependent on these costs.
 In addition, they ensure substantial liquidity in a scheme.

-Best fund managers impose reasonable fees for the management of a mutual fund scheme.
+Ans: Best fund managers impose reasonable fees for the management of a mutual fund scheme.
 Expense ratios for mutual funds are comparatively lower than charges of PMS (Portfolio Management Schemes).
 An expense ratio directly affects the returns of an investor.
 A high expense ratio minimises returns.
-However, best managers justify these expenses with their stellar performance.
+However, the best managers justify these expenses with their stellar performance.